12 Top-Rated Attractions & Things to Do in Bellevue, WA

-First conceived in 1983, the 20 acres comprising the Downtown Park in Bellevue have provided a central open space among the urban crawl for more than three decades, and the park continues to be a vital part of the Bellevue community.
+First conceived in 1983, the 21 acres comprising the Downtown Park in Bellevue have provided a central open space among the urban crawl for more than three decades.
+The park continues today to be a vital part of the Bellevue community.
 Hosting a huge number of community events, including annual Fourth of July fireworks and a summer series of outdoor movies, the park also provides an unstructured moment away from the hustle and bustle of everyday life.
-It's a great place for a stroll on the manicured promenade, with views of a scenic 240-foot-wide waterfall, and it's also a stellar spot for a picnic overlooking the downtown skyline and distant Mount Rainier.
-It doesn't matter how you spend your time at the Downtown Park, you're free to do what you please, which is the intention of this celebrated urban respite.

 Address: 10201 NE 4th Street, Bellevue, Washington